23 Best Event Promotion Strategies to Get More Attendees

 For example, a food festival might collaborate with nearby restaurants to distribute discount codes and co-branded content.
 These partnerships are cost-effective and authentic, but be sure to define responsibilities and branding guidelines to avoid confusion.

-Drive Action with Incentives
+Drive action with incentives

 Even the most exciting event needs a little push to convert interest into action.
 Incentives like discounts, giveaways, and retargeting ads create urgency and drive higher attendance.